kailash-manasarovar/statement/docs/timeline/2026/april.md

 - The only difference was the budget.
 - The goal in content, although not form, is the same.
 - The Light really blinds doesn't it.
+- It's the same woman who told me she thought Adam was beautiful in September 2025, and I have to wonder why she said that, and if she was hinting at a relationship.

 ## I'm signing